 Harvard Bell Fellow Anna Grummon, PhD, and colleagues (including Harvard Pop Center faculty members Jason Block and Sara Bleich) evaluate the ethical strengths and weaknesses of food and beverage warnings (aimed to help prevent obesity and improve health) by looking through the lens of a public health ethics framework.
-Their findings are published in the … Continue reading “Ethical considerations of food and beverage warnings; weighing the pros and cons”
+Their findings are published in the journal Physiology & Behavior.
+Other authors of the study include: Marissa Hall, Eric Rimm, Lindsey…

 A study in Pediatrics contributes to the evidence that links early exposure to antibiotics with higher body weight in five-year old children.
 Lead author of the study is Jason Block, MD, a Harvard Pop Center faculty member and former Harvard RWJF Health & Society Scholar.
 Learn more in this news item.